loudlemon/Bay-Wheels-exploration/README.md

  ### Summary
- In the dataset represented number of user types varies in favour of Subscribers, people in this group bikes all year round, probably they have annual subscription, that is they use bikes every day, and according to visuals, to get ot their job, mostly from ordinary stations to train stations and vice verse when going back home.
+ In the dataset represented number of user types varies in favour of Subscribers, people in this group tend to rent bikes all year round, probably they have annual subscription, that is they use bikes every day, and according to visuals, to get ot their job, mostly from ordinary stations to train stations and vice verse when going back home.
 Travel for a short distances day to day for the whole year with slightly prolonged duration on weekdays - that is a behavoir